shopsys/monorepo-tools/docs/introduction/phing-targets.md

 Lists all available background jobs.

 #### grunt
-Builds CSS into LESS via Grunt.
+Builds CSS from LESS via Grunt.

 Useful when modifying only LESS files.